 The Minute should begin by stating the name of the Community Council, the date and time of the meeting and the names of Community Councillors (and any officers of the local authority) present.
-(The any names of members of the public in attendance do not need to be recorded).

 The names of any Elected or Co-opted Community Councillors not at the meeting and whose apologies have been submitted, also need to be recorded at the start of the Minute.